chenan02/saigo/exercise-003-web/README.md

 1. `exhibit-d`: Parsing Forms

 Each directory contains code for a self-contained web-server.
+Run each server from the command-line and use a browser to see them work.
-Read through the code in each of these directories (in order) and explain what each line does.
+Read through the implementation for each of these servers (in order) and explain what each line of code does.

 ## Engineering Task